 - a separate curriculum vitae (CV) of no more than two pages;

-- a transcript of your degree that makes clear the level of your academic achievement;
+- a copy of your degree certificate (or a transcript of your degree that makes clear the level of your academic achievement);

 - a statement from your headteacher indicating that they are willing to support your plans to introduce or develop Classical Civilisation or Latin in your school or college.
 (This need be no more than one side of A4.)